dinolupo/chirp/README.md

 # Chirp

-A simple Mean application that implements some features of Twitter:
+A simple Mean application that implements some features of Twitter.

 - public timeline
 - home timeline
-- post a Chirp
+- post a chirp
 - list of followers
 - list of following